badetitou/badetitou.github.io/misc/_drafts/2021-10-01-migrating-internationalization.md

 To do so, we will first parse every `.properties` file.
 For each file, we extract the `language` and the `namespace` based on the file name.
 Thus, `EditerMessages_fr.properties` is the file for the `fr` language and the `EditerMessages` namespace.
-Then, for each entry of this file, we instanciates an entry in our model inside the namescpace and with the correct language attached.
+Then, for each file entry, we instantiate an entry in our model inside the namespace and with the correct language attached.

 ```st
 importString: aString